 Threats to Chinatown’s story in God’s Kingdom: Chinese “face” and pragmatism

 Such irony, Chinatown has a lot of Christian churches for its small size.
-If you go back far enough (middle of the 19th century), the planting of churches (and even a very public evangelistic campaign where even the Mayor was there) was born more out of Manifest Destiny than anything else.
-Back then, Chinese were subjects to be “won” by the Gospel, in order to extend Manifest Destiny to the Far East.
-Even today, I sense the anger and resentment from that initiative from both Chinese abroad and from ABCs (American Born Chinese).
+If you go back far enough (middle of the 19th century), I wonder how much of an influence Manifest Destiny had on the planting of churches so that the U.S. could extend its domain to the Far East.
+What I do sense from the older generation is now Christians were often seen as people who brainwashed the Chinese.
 Chinatown lost a lot of “face.”
 When Chinatown was rebuilt after the earthquake, it’s new pretty face found in the attractions of its main drag gave reason to hide the “real stories” found in its alleyways.
 So this “real story” tightened up, locked up for decades (e.g. Chinese were explicitly excluded from immigrating to the US for decades, so most Chinese had false identities, “paper names”).
 From a Kingdom perspective, the only real beauty of the story is where Chinatown’s ethics and hopes overlap with the ethics and hopes of the Kingdom.
 But that’s not the ideology of Chinatown nor Chinese people.
 Look behind the facade and tactics of Chinese culture, and I believe what you’ll find is one of its major idols: pragmatism.
 And if that’s true, there’s really little reason to tell the story of Chinatown.
 True, the painful stories of trafficking, the interrogation, the homicides, and more are coming out and being published.
 But these stories too are unresolved if it does not find itself in God’s Kingdom.
 We cannot leave these stories here.
 God has a plan for Chiantown, and SOMEBODY needs to tell its story.

 “FACE”, what one sees, is a major value in Chinese culture.
 A culture of “face” inherently does not believe that one could be accepted for who one is.
 Chinatown has lots of “face.”
 The pictueresque face of Chinatown is undoubtedbly Grant Avenue, the main drag of Chinatown.
 It’s anchored by the famous Chinatown gate on Bush and Grant Avenue, and framed by all the architectural flourishings and decorations that line Grant Avenue.
 Grant Avenue is definately the most pictureque of all its streets, and the most tourist friendly.
 But as you might guess, locals avoid Grant Avenue.
 They even have a nickname for Grant Avenue, “Foreign Devils” street.
 The real Chinatown lies behind this “face;” it’s here where the plot of its story thickens.